JimboTheJones/Hackerrank/README.md

 # Hackerrank
-Contains all the algorithim code completed on Hackerrank.
+Contains all the source code completed on Hackerrank.